 Sharm el Sheikh can be visited all year round.
 The best time to visit is from April to October, but I would advise you not to go there in July and August, because it gets really hot.
 I was there in September and the weather was still hot as hell.
 That means around 40°C. And when it gets so hot it is even hard to breath.
 I was sure that I can handle the heat very well… and then I came to Egypt.
 I can guarantee you nice and hot weather.

 Is Sharm el Sheikh worth visiting?
 Decide on your own.
 You know what you love and what can make or break your vacation.
-Maybe I’ll give it another shot some day but I am 100% sure that 2 weeks are way to much.
+Maybe I’ll give it another shot some day.

 Have you been to Egypt already?
 How do you feel about this country?
 Let me know 🙂